-Gold Coast had a higher rate of antenatal visits with 81% compared to the national rate of 65% in 2014-16.
-The national rate increased 3% from 2012 while the Gold Coast rate increased 16%.
+The Gold Coast Primary Health Network (GCPHN) region had a higher rate of antenatal visits with 81 per cent compared to the national rate of 65 per cent in 2014-2016.
+The national rate increased three per cent from 2012 while the rate in the GCPHN region increased by 16 per cent.

-On the Gold Coast, Coolangatta had the highest percentage of women who had at least one antenatal visit with 87% and Southport had the lowest with 78% (Figure 1).
+At an SA3 level within the GCPHN region, Coolangatta had the highest percentage of women who had at least one antenatal visit with 87 per cent and Southport had the lowest with 78 per cent (Figure 1).